I am compiling these notes as I explore the Myanmar script as used for Burmese. They may be updated from time to time.

 The page contains brief notes on general script features and discussions about which Unicode characters are most appropriate when there is a choice.
 See also the companion document, Myanmar Character Notes, which describes the characters used in Myanmar script one by one.

 For more detailed information, especially about the history and phonology of the Myanmar script, follow the links in the text and at the bottom of the page.
-You can also click on the symbols in the next section to jump to a description of that character.
-When you see red text (examples of Burmese) you can click on them to reveal the component characters.
+When you see red text (examples of Burmese) you can click on it to reveal the component characters.

 Words are composed of syllables.
 These start with an consonant or initial vowel.
 An initial consonant may be followed by a medial consonant, which adds the sound j or w.
 After the vowel, a syllable may end with a nasalisation of the vowel or an unreleased glottal stop, though these final sounds can be represented by various different consonant symbols.